FusionAuth/fusionauth-site/site/jobs/customer-success-engineer.md

 We are recruiting a Customer Success Engineer who will join our engineering team to help us build the best authentication and authorization solution in the world.
 This exciting role will allow you to help support our expanding community and help them get the most out of FusionAuth.
 You will work closely with the software engineers to learn the product and the standard protocols commonly used to integrate with FusionAuth.
 For this role, you must be a creative and quantitative thinker.
 You should be interested in the authentication, authorization and user management space.
 The ideal candidate will be a self-starter, fast worker and excited about growing a company from the ground up.

+This is not a level 1 support position.
+If you are familiar with support organizations, think of this as a level 2 or level 3 position.
+This position is an entry level position designed to expose a candidate to the product and feed into the engineering team.

 You will report directly to the CTO and will work from our Denver office or remotely from anywhere in the USA.

 ### Responsibilities